Gilmore Girls season 5

-The fifth season of Gilmore Girls, an American dramedy television series, began airing on September 21, 2004, on The WB.
+The fifth season of Gilmore Girls, an American comedy drama television series, began airing on September 21, 2004, on The WB.
 The season concluded on May 17, 2005, after 22 episodes.
-The season aired Tuesday nights at 8/7c.
+The season aired Tuesdays at 8:00 pm.

 On May 17, 2005, The WB announced that the show was renewed for a sixth season.

 Overview

 The season picks up at the exact point the previous season ended, with Lorelai embarking on a relationship with Luke and Rory beginning an affair with married Dean.
-Having finally admitted they are separated, Richard and Emily formalise things by having Richard move into the pool house, with the girls splitting Friday nights between the two of them.
+Having finally admitted they are separated, Richard and Emily formalize things by having Richard move into the pool house, with the girls splitting Friday nights between the two of them.
 Dean's marriage to Lindsay comes to an abrupt end when she finds a letter Rory wrote to him about their night together.
 He and Rory try dating again but have difficulty spending time together and quickly split for good.

 Christopher reveals that Sherry has left him to look after Georgia alone and asks Lorelai for help.
 Rory asks him to keep his distance but relents when his father dies suddenly.
 Both Richard and Emily are uncomfortable with Lorelai and Luke's relationship, with Richard trying to get Luke to franchise his diner.
-They reconcile and renew their vows with Rory as best man and Lorelai as maid of honour.
+They reconcile and renew their vows with Rory as best man and Lorelai as maid of honor.
 Emily invites Christopher and encourages him to pursue Lorelai, resulting in Luke and Lorelai splitting for a time and both Lorelai and Rory falling out with Emily, although Rory continues to attend Friday night dinners alone as part of their deal.